There are two primary uses of this program:

 There will always be an outside collateral requirement in this program (typically for the first 8-10 years of the third party loan), and the client is required to sign a personal guaranty on the loan.
 Different lenders on our platform will require different forms of collateral.
 Some will require liquid collateral to be housed with them, whether such collateral be marketable securities or cash, and other lenders will take a collateral assignment against the funds that remain with another institution or surrender values of another in-force policy.

 Loan-To-Value (LTV) requirements will vary based on the type and source of collateral.
 When solely using policy values and cash as collateral, most of our lenders will require a 90%-95% LTV.
-However, one of our lenders will even allow certain types of real estate to be used as collateral (with a 50%-65% LTV requirement) and a maximum of a $10MM cumulative loan amount.

 WHEN IT WORKS: